miniatureape/maptools/README.md

 {
     mapData: all the google maps data,
     isHome: bool,
-    travelTimes: all the google maps travel time.
+    travelTime: all the google maps travel time.
     note: {
         message: "",
         isOpen: bool,